clvrai/BicycleGAN-Tensorflow/README.md

 This repo is a [Tensorflow](https://www.tensorflow.org/) implementation of BicycleGAN on Pix2Pix datasets: [Toward Multimodal Image-to-Image Translation](http://papers.nips.cc/paper/6650-toward-multimodal-image-to-image-translation).

 This paper presents a framework addressing the **image-to-image translation** task, where we are interested in converting an image from one domain (e.g., sketch) to another domain (e.g., image).
-While the previous method (pix2pix) cannot generate diverse output, this paper proposes a method that one image (e.g., a sketch of shoes) can be transformed into a set of images (e.g., shoes with different colors/textures).
+While the previous method (pix2pix) cannot generate diverse outputs, this paper proposes a method that one image (e.g., a sketch of shoes) can be transformed into a set of images (e.g., shoes with different colors/textures).

 The proposed method encourages diverse results by generating output images with noise and then reconstructing noise from the output images.
 The framework consists of two cycles, *B* -> *z'* -> *B'* and noise *z* -> output *B'* -> noise *z'*.